shaneholloman/codemapper/readme.md

 - Creates an accurate file tree representation of the directory structure
 - Produces code blocks for each file's contents with appropriate syntax highlighting
 - Respects `.gitignore` rules when processing files and directories
-- Excludes `.git` directories and archive files by default
+- Excludes `.git` directories by default
 - Supports various file types with appropriate code fence highlighting
 - Handles file encoding detection for accurate content reading
 - Provides an option to include files normally ignored by `.gitignore`
+- Can clone and analyze GitHub repositories
+- Acknowledges large binary files (e.g., databases, images, videos) without printing their contents
+- Saves output in a '_mapped' directory

 ## Requirements